 Downtown Revitalization Project

 TRAIN STATION IMPROVEMENTS.
 In early 2016, the Village commissioned FGM Architects to prepare a Facilities Condition Analysis for various public buildings, including the Train Station.
-The resulting report provided an assessment of the existing conditions and potential costs over time of repairs, equipment replacement and potential upgrades for financial planning purposes.
+The resulting report provided an assessment of the existing conditions and potential costs over time of repairs, equipment replacement, and potential upgrades for financial planning purposes.
 One of the reported results was that the Village’s commuter station and shelter system are in dire need of repair or replacement.

-Since that time the Village Board has commissioned Legat Architects to develop conceptual layouts and budget estimates, and based on that information, to develop conceptual designs for new facilities along both the inbound (south) and outbound (north) platforms.
+Since that time the Village Board has commissioned Legat Architects to develop conceptual layouts and budget estimates, and based on that information, to create conceptual designs for new facilities along both the inbound (south) and outbound (north) platforms.
 In May and June 2018, the Downtown Design Review Commission (DTDRC) reviewed and refined the architectural design plans for the proposed commuter facility.
 On July 16, 2018, the Village Board received and accepted the Downtown Design Review Commission’s recommendation to proceed with design concept plans, prepared by Legat Architects.
 On September 4, 2018, the Village Board authorized an Agreement with Legat Architects for Construction Design and Management Services for the Train Station Improvement Project.

 PROSPECT & BURLINGTON AVENUE IMPROVEMENTS.
 The 2014 Downtown Master Plan (DTMP) a component of the Village's Comprehensive Plan, listed multiple village initiatives addressing land use, design and economic development issues and goals set for the downtown area.
 One of the Plan initiatives establishes the following as a priority: "Improve safe pedestrian access to transit by improving pedestrian crossings over streets and the BNSF railroad at South Prospect Avenue."
 The plan also identified areas for future public plazas and linear parks, designed within a common theme/brand.
 Soon after the DTMP was adopted, the Village developed streetscape improvement plans for the streets adjacent to the commuter station property, primarily along Burlington Avenue and Prospect Avenues.
 With these shovel-ready plans in hand, the Village began applying for multiple federal, state and local grants to fund these improvements.